 What is an occupation illness?

-An occupational disease is an illness or health condition caused exposure to certain hazardous elements at the workplace.
-Although occupational illnesses are covered by workers compensation , in order to get the benefits the injured worker will need to prove that the illness is a result of occupational exposure and not due to an external factor.
+An occupational disease is an illness or health condition caused exposure to certain hazardous elements in the workplace.
+Although occupational illnesses are covered by workers compensation, in order to get the benefits the injured worker will need to prove that the illness is a result of occupational exposure and not due to an external factor.

-Various types of occupational illnesses are covered under Missouri workers compensation system.
-Some examples of occupational illnesses covered under Missouri workers compensation system are as follows:
+Various types of occupational illnesses are covered under the Missouri workers compensation system.
+Some examples of occupational illnesses covered under the Missouri workers compensation system are as follows:

 • Repetitive motion injuries – Some examples of repetitive stress injuries include trigger finger and carpal tunnel syndrome.